 How Much Life Insurance Cover Do You Need?

-having enough life cover is just as dangerous as having no life
+Not having enough life cover is just as dangerous as having no life insurance at all.

 So how much life cover do you actually need?